-If you are applying for a Knight-Wallace Fellowship, please review these frequently asked questions.
+If applying for a Knight-Wallace Fellowship, please review these frequently asked questions.

 When are the application deadlines?

-Applications for American journalists (with U.S. passports) are due on February 1, 2018.
-Applications for international journalists (without U.S. passports) are due on December 1, 2017.
+Applications for American journalists (with U.S. passports) are due on February 1, 2019.
+Applications for international journalists (without U.S. passports) were due on December 1, 2018.

 Should I apply as a U.S. applicant or an international applicant?